AdobeDocs/document-cloud-learn.en/help/acrobat/industry/gov/finishing-in-acrobat.md

 thumbnail: 34514.jpg
 exl-id: 422ba8be-b24a-422b-b2d6-6070c2f06a7d
 ---
-# Making PDFs Accessible--Finishing in Acrobat
+# Making PDFs Accessible: Finishing in Acrobat

-In the third video tutorial, learn how to finish making your PDF file accessible using the tools in Acrobat Pro.
+In the third video tutorial in the Making PDFs Accessible series, learn how to finish making your PDF file accessible using the tools in Acrobat Pro.

 >[!NOTE]
 >